jiangyang5157/kotlin-android/router/README.md

 }
 ```

-*Note: any stackInitialization { ... } from the builder will be executed after the router.setup*
+*Note: stackInitialization { ... } from the builder will be executed after the router.setup*.

 ## Receive Route

-Accessing the current route from within the any fragment is easily done by implementing *RouterFragment*.
+Accessing the current route from within any fragment is easily done by implementing *RouterFragment*.

 e.g. UriRoute solution